neonvincent: Lust for for posts about sex and women behaving badly. (Bad Girl Lust)

 [personal profile] ecosophia

-Astrology of NationsMidnight is upon us and so it's time to launch a new Magic Monday.
+weekend plansIt's just past midnight, and so it's time to launch a new Magic Monday.
 Ask me anything about occultism, and with certain exceptions noted below, any question received by midnight Monday Eastern time will get an answer.
-Please note: Any question or comment received after that point will not get an answer, and in fact will just be deleted.
+Please note: Any question or comment received after that point will not get an answer, and in fact will not be put through.
 If you're in a hurry, or suspect you may be the 341,928th person to ask a question, please check out the very rough version 1.3 of The Magic Monday FAQ here

 Also: